hashicorp/nomad/contributing/architecture-drainer.md

 document describes the internals of the drainer for Nomad developers.

 The high-level workflow is that:
-* The user sets the drain state of the client ("node") in the state store.
+* The user sets the drain state of the Client ("Node") in the state store.
 * Allocations are migrated according to their `migrate` block.
-* The drainer creates a watcher for the node to fire an event when the work is done or the drain's deadline is reached.
+* The drainer creates a watcher for the Node to fire an event when the work is done or the drain's deadline is reached.
-* The drainer creates watchers for each job's allocs on the node, to fire progress events.
+* The drainer creates watchers for each job's allocs on the Node, to fire progress events.

 Effectively the drainer marks allocations for migration and emits an eval, and